Texas Folklife announces "Stories from Deep in the Heart" Summer Institute 2016

 Folklorist and veteran BBC radio producer Rachel Hopkin is the special guest instructor again this year.
 After working with the BBC, creating radio documentaries about music from around the UK, she became an independent radio producer and folklorist.
 Among her many accomplishments, Hopkin has documented multiple oral history projects in historic communities across the American South, created a radio series for local Kentucky NPR, and was awarded the 2012 Sally Kress Tompkins fellowship from the Society of Architectural Historians and the Historical American Buildings Survey to document buildings in Nashville.
 From 2012 to 2014 she served as Program Coordinator for Nevada Humanities, and is now pursuing a PhD in Folklore from Ohio State University.
 Ms. Hopkin has helped facilitate the Stories from Deep in the Heart Summer Institute for the last 3 summers.

 On the last day, workshop participants will premiere their stories for their peers and the public in a Reception and Listening Party to be held at Bass Lecture Hall, the Lyndon B. Johnson School of Public Affairs, at The University of Texas at Austin.
-The free event will be held from on .
-Reception at , Program begins at During the reception, some of the craftspeople featured in the completed audio stories will be on hand demonstrating and explaining their crafts, providing attendees with the opportunity to engage with the craftspeople and their work.
+The free event will be held from 6 to 9 p.m. on Friday, July 22.
+Reception at 6 p.m., Program begins at 7 p.m.
+During the reception, some of the craftspeople featured in the completed audio stories will be on hand demonstrating and explaining their crafts, providing attendees with the opportunity to engage with the craftspeople and their work.

 “The Summer Institute is in many ways the cornerstone of our Stories from Deep in the Heart program,” said Texas Folklife Acting Director Charlie Lockwood.
 “Each year our work with educators, administrators and students during the summer opens the door to future long term collaborations in the classroom.
 Additionally, our focus this year on material arts and culture allows us to engage with artists and culture bearers who provide us with important insights into ways of knowing and being.
 We are excited about the chance to share these stories with the public while also providing teachers, students and education administrators with training in technology, audio documentary and folklore.”